· MIDDLE EAST · SAUDI ARABIA ·

 + There is no animal cruelty at Hegra.
 Petra is known for having extremely lax policies when it comes to the welfare of the donkeys, camels and horses and we absolutely hated seeing this during our visit.

-+ There are no vendors along the Hegra tour, only a smart little gift store at the waiting area where you can buy your souvenirs.
-At Petra, there were aggressive, quite physical, sometimes even intoxicated vendors everywhere.
++ There are no vendors along the Hegra tour, only a smart little gift store at the waiting area where you can buy your souvenirs (I bought postcards with camels on).
+At Petra, there were aggressive, quite physical, sometimes even intoxicated vendors everywhere who I refused to buy anything from.

 + Hegra had no resident children around; contrastingly, the child labour situation at Petra was abysmal.
 There were small children under ten years old driving horse drawn carriages, others begging or offering tours.